alaudet/raspi-sump/docs/install_version_1.10-in_virtualenv.md

 Change to the web server root folder at /var/www/html

     cd /var/www/html

+Ensure that the web server can access your home folder location.
+Failing to do so could cause 403 Errors when trying to access the web page on the pi.

+    chmod o+x /home/$USER

 Create the symlinks for your folders to be viewable with the web server. $USER will be replaced with your account name.